01Obsidian

 }

-The protocol doesn't interpret your payload.
+The protocol does not interpret your payload.
 Store any format: JSON, protobuf, encrypted data, raw binary.

 Every blob includes an ECDSA signature proving authorship.
 Verified at submission, gossip, and consensus.